Video game industry: 2000s

-In 2000s, the video game industry was in heavy development; profit still drove technological advancement used by other industry sectors.
+In the 2000s, the video game industry was in heavy development; profit still drove technological advancement used by other industry sectors.
 Technologies such as Smartphones, virtual reality, and augmented reality were major drivers for game hardware and gameplay development.
 Though maturing, the video game industry was still very volatile, with third-party video game developers quickly cropping up, and just as quickly, going out of business.
 Nevertheless, many casual games and indie games became successful, such as Braid and Limbo.
 Game development for mobile phones (such as iOS and Android devices) and social networking sites emerged.
 For example, a Facebook game developer, Zynga, raised more than $300 million.

 2010s

 Indie games are not the main driver but significantly impact the industry, such as Spelunky, Fez, Don't Starve, Castle Crashers, and Minecraft, with millions of dollars and users.
 In the 2010s, the shift increased to casual and mobile gaming, and in 2016, the mobile video game market was estimated at $38 billion in revenues, compared to $6 billion for the console market and $33 billion for personal computing gaming.
 Virtual reality and augmented reality games arose during this decade.
 As of 2014, newer game companies arose that vertically integrate live operations and publishing such as crowdfunding and other direct-to-consumer efforts, rather than relying on a traditional publishers, and some of these grew substantially.
 Spurred by some initial events in the late 2000s, eSports centered around professional players in organized competitions and leagues for prize money, grew greatly over this decade, drawing hundreds of millions of viewers and reaching nearly $500 million in revenue by 2016 and expected to break $1 billion by 2019.